RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 ### A few notes on prefix searches

-1. As prefixes can be expanded into many many terms, use them with caution.
+1. As prefixes can be expanded into many, many terms, use them with caution.
 There is no magic going on, the expansion will create a Union operation of all suffixes.

 2. As a protective measure to avoid selecting too many terms, and block redis, which is single threaded, there are two limitations on prefix matching: